luizcavalcanti/nes-emulator/README.md

 ### What I'm working on right now?

 - Implementing memory management and interaction between CPU and a fake PPU
+- MORE OPCODES! (at least enough to run Balloon Fighter)

 ### Parking lot